FLIGHTSUIT, The Lost Cove Series: Book One

 A wrecked alien flightsuit is discovered in the Appalachian Mountains, and the alien wants it back.

-Growing up poor in a virtual era isolates 14 year-old Leo.
-The others are immersed in a digital world he cannot access.
+Growing up poor in a virtual era isolates fourteen-year-old Leo.
+Others are immersed in a digital world he cannot access.

 He returns daily, looking for forgotten things.
 Crawling through a streambed under a tunnel of long blackberry briars, he finds something that isn’t covered with rust.
 It shines white in the scattered shadows.
 Freed of muck and mire, the glass-metal sleeve is as light as plastic.
 He slides his arm inside, but before his fingers can reach down into the two long flat fingers, a sharp hook locks into his arm.